tobiasrausch/covid19/README.md

 * The summary QC report: `ls <unique_sample_id>.qc.summary`

+## Aggregating results

+The above pipeline generates a report for every sample.
+It can be naively parallelized on the sample level.
+You can then aggregate all the QC information and the lineage & clade assignments using

+`./src/aggregate.sh outtable */*.qc.summary`

 ## Example

 The repository contains an example script using a [COG-UK](https://www.cogconsortium.uk/) data set.